Contact Us

 Overview and background information

-Advanced secure networks leverage entanglement for secure communication, but also support a wide variety of applications simultaneously.
-Throughout this white paper, “advanced secure network” and “entanglement-based network” may be used interchangeably.
-Protocols, hardware and software components employed by advanced secure networks, and the use cases and applications that are enabled by these networks are explained through the example of a 5-node network.
-While this example will show what advanced secure networks could actually look like at each layer of the networking stack, it will not and cannot capture what every advanced secure network will look like.
-This is due to the fact that there are a wide range of possibilities for these networks that vary in architecture, design, and use cases, and with that variety comes incredible versatility.
-Entanglement-based networks can interconnect quantum computers, quantum sensors, and other quantum devices.
-By distributing entanglement between these devices, the distributed entanglement can be used to run powerful end user applications such as Advanced Secure Communications, which are resistant to both classical and quantum attacks.
+Throughout this white paper, “quantum network” will refer to entanglement-based quantum networks.
+Protocols, hardware and software components employed by quantum networks, and the use cases and applications that are enabled by these networks are explained through the example of a 5-node quantum network.
+While this example will show what quantum networks could actually look like at each layer of the quantum networking stack, it will not and cannot capture what every single quantum network will look like.
+This is due to the fact that there are a wide range of possibilities for quantum networks that vary in architecture, design, and use cases, and with that variety comes incredible versatility.
+Entanglement-based quantum networks can interconnect quantum computers, quantum sensors, and other quantum devices.
+By distributing entanglement between these devices, the distributed entanglement can be used to run powerful end user applications such as Quantum Secure Communications, or QSC.

-Entanglement-based networks do not exist purely in science fiction or in the distant future: there are already entanglement-based advanced secure networks up and running today.
+Entanglement-based quantum networks do not exist purely in science fiction or in the distant future: there are already entanglement-based quantum networks up and running today.

 Click here to watch a video about AliroNet™ and the EPB Quantum Network

 Pictured in the graphic above is a schematic for the EPB Quantum Network, which launched in 2023.
-While this is the first commercial quantum network to be deployed, there are many other advanced secure networks out there, such as quantum network test-beds and lab-managed advanced secure networks.
-To find out more about the EPB Quantum Network and other advanced secure networks in North America and globally, check out our on-demand webinar.
+While this is the first commercial quantum network to be deployed, there are many other quantum networks out there, such as quantum network test-beds and lab-managed quantum networks.
+To find out more about the EPB Quantum Network and other quantum networks in North America and globally, check out our on-demand webinar.

-Entanglement-based networks are advanced secure networks that operate in fundamentally different ways from classical networks, leveraging certain scientific properties of quantum mechanics.
-It is these unique properties that enable superior communications security, enhanced computational speed and capability, and improved performance across a variety of technologies such as atomic clocks, magnetometers, and gravity gradiometers.
-The foundational science concepts with particular relevance to advance secure networking include qubits, entanglement, superposition, teleportation, and the no-cloning theorem.
+Quantum networks operate in fundamentally different ways from classical networks, leveraging these properties of quantum mechanics.
+It is these unique properties that enable superior communications security, enhanced computational speed and capability, and increased capacity across a variety of technologies such as atomic clocks, magnetometers, and gravity gradiometers.
+The foundations of quantum mechanics with particular relevance to quantum networking include qubits, entanglement, superposition, teleportation, and the no-cloning theorem.

 Qubits